claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - select project target on left
     - there will be errors with things you can click to re-enter password - probably in two places

+#### Error about certificate when deploying

+- "Invalid Provisioning Profile Signature.
+The provisioning profile included in the bundle 'ClareSudbery.WordMistress' (Payload/WordMistress.app) cannot be used to submit apps to the iOS App Store until it has a valid signature from Apple.
+For more information, visit the iOS Developer Portal.
+With error code STATE_ERROR.VALIDATION_ERROR.90165 for id 0a31e412-e51d-4966-bf7f-51c61b6732ad"
+- I was deploying from XCode using automatic signing.
+I whad just installed an OS update (Monterey), but the error happened both before and after the update.
+- Eventually the error went away
+- I did a few things:
+    - Visited the [bundle](https://developer.apple.com/account/ios/identifier/bundle/edit) online, turned something on (Fonts) then instantly off again without saving
+    - Had a go at turning on manual signing during deploy, but got stuck at profiles so cancelled out of that
+    - Went into project settings, selected Signing & Capabilities, unchecked "Automatically manage signing" then immediately checked it again
+        - What's really interesting is that project changes appeared to be made as a result of this action - see commit 1799b61 in WordMistress
+    - I'd originally tried to deploy v 5.9 but it failed with same error as above (I think).
+At the time I thought it might be because my laptop was awaiting an OS upgrade, so I carried on working and waited for a suitable pause to install the OS update.
+In the interval I created v 6.0.
+After the upgrade I went straight to v 6.0 - missing out 5.9 - and got the same error.
+Ater I'd done the things above I went back and tried to deploy 5.9 - which succeeded.
+So maybe the problem was that aftre the upgrade I was trying to deploy them out of order?

 #### When it tells you to check Devices & Simulators window

 - Go to Windows => Devices and Simulators